vanlabajo/ai-chatbot/README.md

     ```
   * The Frontend project:
     - This project is modified from the [Tremor Dashboard](https://tremor.so) template and is licensed under the [Tremor License](https://blocks.tremor.so/license).
+    - The chat interface is modified from [chatbot-ui](https://github.com/ChristophHandschuh/chatbot-ui).
-    - [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+    - [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) is used to automatically optimize and load Inter, a custom Google Font.
-    - [`Tremor Raw`](https://raw.tremor.so/docs/getting-started/installation) components for the UI.
+    - [`Tremor Raw`](https://raw.tremor.so/docs/getting-started/installation) components are used for the UI.
     - For a deeper understanding of the technologies used in this project, refer to:
       - [Tremor Raw](https://raw.tremor.so) - Tremor Raw documentation.
       - [Tailwind CSS](https://tailwindcss.com) - A utility-first CSS framework.